 Anyone visiting Durness should make a point of visiting Balnakeil, a mile to the north west.
 En route you pass a craft village, and at the end of the road is a remarkable golf course; an attractive ruined church; Balnakeil House, originally built as the summer palace of the Bishops of Caithness; and Balnakeil Bay, which stretches north up the west side of Faraid Head.
 This is one of the most attractive stretches of coastline in Scotland.

 East from Durness you pass the car park at the top of the path leading down to Smoo Cave.
 The road then rounds the deep indentation of Loch Eriboll before heading across country to the bridge across the beautiful Kyle of Tongue.
-North west of the end of the bridge an unclassified road leads to the little known gem of Talmine.
+A diversion south from just east of Loch Eriboll takes you past the western ramparts of Ben Hope to Dun Dornaigil, a broch.
+North west of the end of the bridge over the Kyle of Tongue an unclassified road leads to the little known gem of Talmine.
 On the east side of the Kyle of Tongue is the village of Tongue, dominated by the ruined Caisteal Bharraigh and by Ben Loyal to its south.

 East again, and you come to the village of Bettyhill, created by the Countess of Sutherland in 1815 to house people cleared from Strathnaver to the south, and beyond it the crofting township of Strathy and nearby Strathy Point.
 Roads south from both Tongue and Bettyhill, bring you to the tiny hamlet of Altnaharra, primarily a base for fishing, complete with its well preserved Parish Church.